 "Upheld by strong word of mouth, Zoosk has registered tens of millions of users (aka Zooskers) from more than 80 countries and is available in more than 25 languages."

 How Zoosk Works

-You may come to Zoosk by a cell phone app, Facebook or their website, but all options offer quick, easy and free signups to singles around the world.
-As soon as you've filled out the form (it took me 15 seconds to fill it out), a popup welcomes you to the site, and asks if you'd like to download the proprietary Zoosk chat program, where you can chat with "Zooskers" around the world.
-If you say no, you'll then be asked to flesh out your profile slightly - most members have nothing listed but their age, general location, profile name and a picture - and then you'll be shown someone else's profile nearby.
-You can change what you're "searching for" with a click, but be aware that Zoosk will revert back to whatever they've deemed appropriate for you each time you log in.
+You may come to the site by a cell phone app, Facebook or their website, but all options offer quick, easy and free signups to singles around the world.
+As soon as you've filled out the form (it took me 15 seconds to fill it out), a pop-up welcomes you, and asks if you'd like to download the proprietary chat program, where you can chat with "Zooskers" around the world.
+If you say no, you'll then be asked to flesh out your profile slightly - most members (in my experience) have nothing listed except their age, general location, profile name and a picture - and then you'll be shown someone else's profile nearby.
+You can change what you're "searching for" with a click, but be aware that the site will revert back to whatever they've deemed appropriate for you each time you log in.
 So, for me, this was a search radius of 80 kilometers and men five years younger than me and ten years older than me.
 If you'd rather see a larger list of folks rather than one profile at a time, just click on the button that looks like a chess board, and your view will instantly change.

 To cancel a subscription, you must log into Zoosk, go to the "Settings" tab, and then "Subscription".
 Pro-rated amounts are not refunded, and all this does is cancel future automatic billing.

 The Bottom Line